Export Control

 When changes to the sanctions map occur due to political decisions and countries are now under an embargo, or if embargoes are withdrawn, we will update the respective database in the project portal.
 This update has an immediate effect on the computing access and potential limitations.

-For further information please contact your export control position at your institution.
+For further information please contact the export control position at your institution.
 For employees of the Georg August University of Göttingen it is the Law and Foundation Department.

 Changes in the project portal